Product documentation

 The tracing log functionality has been added to the Banking Journal to help the user understand why Microsoft Dynamics 365 for Finance and Operations found (or did not find) a customer, vendor or invoice.
 The logging can be activated in the Bank Reconciliation setup.

 When 'Infolog' is selected, an infolog will appear in the journal after the reconciliation is run.
-When 'Table' is selected, the reconciliation log is available in the Journal Lines button Dynamics Banking log.
+When 'Table' is selected, the reconciliation log is available in the Journal Lines button Banking log.

 Ledger lines